Making Push Notifications Quick, Easy and Scalable

 With 100,000 live apps served, 1.2 billion daily notifications sent, and over 250,000 developers registered, OneSignal is now the most widely used product in the space, according to Siftery.
 It’s a free product, with revenue coming from selling data gathered in the distribution of the SDK to advertisers.
 There’s also a paid, SaaS tier for customers who want to opt out of the data-sharing.

 The product’s appeal, says Deglin, stems in large part to its ease of integration and use.
 “We focus on providing very high quality open source SDKs that clients can simply drop into their app,” he says.
 “A big challenge of sending notifications is there’s a bunch of things you have to do in your app.
 We help them do that.”
-Adds Weatherman: “As opposed to a lot of other vendors require a lot more technical integration and configuration, we’re ready to go out of the box.”
+Adds Weatherman: “As opposed to a lot of other vendors that require a lot more technical integration and configuration, we’re ready to go out of the box.”

 Strong Growth = Infrastructure Demands